 Sandy Sanders Wildlife Management Area

-The Sandy Sanders Wildlife Management Area near Erick is a 19,100-acre preserve of pristine prairie in western Oklahoma.
-This wildlife management area features everything from uniform flatlands to adventurous terrain known as the "breaks."
+The Sandy Sanders Wildlife Management Area near Erick is a 25,000-acre preserve of pristine prairie in western Oklahoma.
+This area features everything from uniform flatlands to adventurous terrain.
 Three creeks flow across the area and a variety of on-site ponds attract a wide array of wildlife including deer, bobcat and golden eagles.
-The Sandy Sanders Wildlife Management Area is known for its beautiful wildflowers, excellent bird watching and hiking opportunities available April through August.
-This area is also open to hunters September through March.
+Known for its beautiful wildflowers, excellent bird watching and hiking opportunities, visitors can utilize the trails April through August.
+Hunting season runs from September through March.